bcdevtools/devd/README.md

 ### Notes:

-- Output messages are printed via stdout, while messages with prefixes `WARN:` and `ERR:` are printed via stderr.
+- Output messages are printed via stdout, while messages with prefixes `INF:` `WARN:` and `ERR:` are printed via stderr.
 So for integration with other tools, to omit stderr, forward stdout only.
   > Eg: `devd c a cosmos1...
 1> /tmp/output.txt`
 - When passing arguments into command via both argument and pipe, the argument will be used.
   > Eg: `echo 123 | devd c d2h 456` will convert `456` to hexadecimal, not `123`.